Risks, rewards, and types of learning

 As long as one minds and understands the risks, machine learning is a powerful tool in a programmer’s toolkit.

 In fact, machine-learning techniques can be applied in cases where we as programmers do not fully understand the data we are working with, and hence it would be essentially impossible to program a solution.
-Yet machine-learning techniques (such as simple nearest-neighbor classification) can still be applied, of course with the understanding that errors can and do happen.
+Yet machine-learning techniques (such as simple nearest-neighbour classification) can still be applied, of course with the understanding that errors can and do happen.

 What is more, with ever increasing amounts of data available, machine-learning techniques are becoming increasingly important and increasingly easy to apply.